-- 2.13 Government funding for flood defences, known as Flood and Coastal Erosion Risk Management Grant in Aid (FCERM GiA) is managed and allocated by the EA.
+2.13 Government funding for flood defences, known as Flood and Coastal Erosion Risk Management Grant in Aid (FCERM GiA) is managed and allocated by the EA.
 Schemes are then worked on with local authorities and proposals for grant funding put forward, though naturally each year more schemes are put forward than funding is available for.
 However, there are opportunities for the EA to secure extra funding, in the form of a local levy, from local authorities, where gaps in FCERM GiA are identified.
 In other cases, a more bottom up approach to funding can be arranged.
+Communities can seek to raise funds for defences needed in their area; sometimes leading to partnership funding agreements with the EA.
+Schemes concerning coastal and main river flooding would be put forward and managed by EA, whilst schemes to address surface and ground water flooding would be the responsibility of the Lead local Flood Authority (LLFA).
+It is also acknowledged that the FCERM GiA no longer covers the cost of a proposed scheme and therefore future funding through partnership contributions would likely be required.

-Communities can seek to raise funds for defences needed in their area, sometimes leading to partnership funding agreements with the EA. - 2.14 Other funding options would be to secure financial contributions from developers through planning obligations where it can be proven that new provision is needed to directly enable development to proceed or where it would act to reduce the risk of flooding a development would otherwise be exposed to.
+2.14 Other funding options would be to secure financial contributions from developers through planning obligations where it can be proven that new provision is needed to directly enable development to proceed or where it would act to reduce the risk of flooding a development would otherwise be exposed to.
 Opportunities such as this would be explored through the planning application process.
 If strategic flooding issues were highlighted in the future, the Community Infrastructure Levy could be used if introduced and if the need for flooding related infrastructure was prioritised.
 A limitation with both of these methods however is that they are only likely to generate contributions to as opposed to raising sufficient funds to cover all of the costs likely to be encountered.